If you’re looking to fundraise for the ultimate adventure experience look no further than our Snowdon charity challenge service.

 - Daytime: £35 per person

-If you'd prefer to organise your fundraisers yourself and simply have us provide the safety on the mountain then you can hire our qualified and experienced mountain guides Each guide can work with between 8 and 12 people.
+If you’d prefer to organise your fundraisers yourself and simply have us provide the safety on the mountain then you can hire our qualified and experienced mountain guides.
+Each guide can work with up to eight people.

 Pricing depends on the time of day you’d like to climb Snowdon:

 - Daytime: £240 per guide

 Payment is required at the time of booking.
 We can be flexible with adding extra guides as the event gets closer if demand increases.